rbnphlp/HolidayStories/README.md

 # Web app to add & share your future holidays

-The project as part of Module3:Code Institute is an attempt to allow user .
+The project as part of Module3:Code Institute  .

 Backend built on MongoDB , with AmazonS3 for Picture Storage and Flask Frame work.